RDFLib/OWL-RL/README.md

 - The ``script`` directory has been moved to the top level of the distribution
 - The RDF1.1 specific datatypes (``LangString`` and ``HTML``) have been added, although the ``HTML`` is simply treated as a text (a reliance on the HTML5 Library may be too much for what this is worth…)
 - The ``closure`` script has now an extra flag (``-m``) to use the "maximal" entailment, i.e., extended OWLRL+RDF with extra trimmings

+### Version 5.0.0

+Changes:

+  - Port to Python3.
+Minimum recommended version is now Python v3.5.
+  - Fixed a bug where the inferencing process would crash if the engine encountered a literal node that has a datatype for which it does not have a hardcoded converter.

 ### Version 4.2.1